chapter 01

 Frank Reichenbacher Ecologist

-Wendy Hodgson observing individuals of Mammillaria grahamii (fishhook pincushion cactus) and Mammillaria macdougallii (pancake pincushion cactus).
+Wendy Hodgson observing individuals of fishhook pincushion cactus (Mammillaria grahamii) and pancake pincushion cactus (Mammillaria macdougallii).
 These plants thrive in the rhyolitic cliffs which rise above the surrounding grasslands.

-A butterfly in the genus Asterocampa lands on the spiny branch of a chain fruit cholla at the base of Cumero mountain.
-"Cumero" is a Spanish word for the tree known in English as Celtis reticulata (canyon hackberry) which is the food source for the larvae of these butterflies.
+A butterfly in the genus Asterocampa lands on the spiny branch of a chain fruit cholla (Cylindropuntia fulgida) at the base of Cumero mountain.
+Cumero is a Spanish word for the tree known in English as canyon hackberry (Celtis reticulata) which is the food source for the larvae of these butterflies.

-Cylindropuntia fulgida (chain fruit cholla) cutting ready to be pressed and processed into an herbarium specimen.
+A chain fruit cholla (Cylindropuntia fulgida) cutting ready to be pressed and processed into an herbarium specimen.
 The grasses growing around the cutting are primarily non-native species.

 Riparian canyons, grasslands, and oak woodlands are the most recognizable habitats of the Atascosa Highlands.
 However, there is another habitat type which is sometimes overlooked in botanical studies, the anthropogenic biome.
 These are places where the dominant factor driving the ecosystem is human disturbance.
 From tiny stock ponds to large lakes created by damming up canyons, and from old mine sites to strips of land blasted and cleared for border wall construction.
 These “anthromes” are ground zero for the spread of disturbance loving and invasive species.
 The greatest change wrought by intensive human disturbance is often not the complete eradication of life but rather the introduction of different species demographics into the delicate balance that supports diverse native habitats.

 Light spills across the dried up pools at the narrows in Sycamore Canyon during extreme drought.
-Seasonal pools like these have historically provided important habitats for amphibians and reptiles in the Atascosas such as Rana chiricahuensis (Chiricahua leopard frog).
-Herpetofauna are under increasing pressure from ongoing drought, competition from introduced species like Lithobates catesbeianus (American bullfrog), and chytridiomycosis, a fungal disease that has dramatically impacted frog populations globally.
+Seasonal pools like these have historically provided important habitats for amphibians and reptiles in the Atascosas such as Chiricahua leopard frog (Rana chiricahuensis).
+Herpetofauna are under increasing pressure from ongoing drought, competition from introduced species like American bullfrog (Lithobates catesbeianus), and chytridiomycosis, a fungal disease that has dramatically impacted frog populations globally.
 Efforts are underway by the Arizona Game and Fish Department to eradicate invasive populations of bullfrogs, and support the reintroduction of the native leopard frog here in Sycamore Canyon.

 An Arizona Game and Fish Department vehicle parked along Ruby Road where it crosses Alamo Canyon.
 Game and Fish is tasked with the monitoring and conservation of native species as well as control of hunting in the state of Arizona.

-Tom Jones, Amphibians and Reptiles Program Manager with Arizona Game and Fish scans for Lithobates chiricahuensis (Chiricahua leaopard frog) at Peña Blanca Spring.
+Tom Jones, Amphibians and Reptiles Program Manager with Arizona Game and Fish scans for Chiricahua leopard frog (Rana chiricahuensis) at Peña Blanca Spring.
 This small pool is man-made, fed by a small, underground pipe that runs from the nearby spring.
 An obstruction of that single pipe, could easily result in the evaporation of this critical habitat for herpetofauna.
-The Atascosa Highlands were historically home to Lithobates tarahumarae (Tarahumara frog), a species that has now been extirpated from the United States entirely.
+The Atascosa Highlands were historically home to Tarahumara frog (Lithobates tarahumarae), a species that has now been extirpated from the United States entirely.

 Tom Jones holds the desiccated remains of a snake killed by traffic along Summit Motorway south of Atascosa Peak.
 Increased traffic on these roadways from recreationists, migrants, smugglers, and border patrol can negatively impact the herpetofauna of the Atascosa Highlands who have to cross these roadways or use them to sun themselves.